What it's like wearing Nike's $350 self-lacing Adapt BB sneakers

 At its most relaxed, it's still pretty snug -- loose enough to take off by pressing at the heel, but not so lose that you could just kick off the shoe.
 There's a whirring noise each time you adjust the laces, and it makes you feel like you're wearing a machine.

-They're good enough to run in, dunk a basketball in, and flip in.
+The sneakers are good enough for running, dunking a basketball and doing flips.
 It's nice to be able to let the sneakers loose when you want to sit down and give your feet a break, and tense them up again when you need to run a few laps.

 I'd recommend sizing up on the Adapt BBs.
-I tried on a pair that was true to size, and they were uncomfortably tight, even at the shoe's loosest settings.
+I tried on a pair that was true to size, and the shoes were uncomfortably tight, even at the loosest settings.
 With any other sneaker, going a whole size up would mean I'd have to get new laces to make them tighter, but with the Adapt BBs, it felt like a perfect fit after adjusting on the app.

-I can see the need to charge up sneakers becoming a hassle no one asked for, but Nike says a single charge of four hours could last you 10-14 days.
+I can see the need to charge up sneakers becoming a hassle no one asked for, but Nike says a single charge of four hours could last you 10 to 14 days.
 You charge the shoes by placing them on a Qi mat that comes with the sneakers.
-During our hands-on, it worked pretty seamlessly.
+During my hands-on experience, it worked pretty well.

-Despite the fact that there's a computer inside, the shoes felt light.
-The computer behind the self-tying shoes is about the size of an AirPods case, and hidden inside the sole.
+Even though there's a computer inside, the shoes felt light.
+The computer behind the self-tying shoes, hidden inside the sole, is about the size of an AirPods case.
 While trying on the sneakers, I forgot it was even there.

 Shoo, laces